 - Remove the plastic pipe plug from the collector's air manifold and connect the compressed-air supply lines.
-Use thread-sealing tape or pipe sealant on all compressed-air connections. - Install a customer-supplied shut-off valve, bleedtype regulator with gauge, filter, and automatic condensate valve in the compressed-air supply line. - Set compressed-air supply pressure to a level suitable for the filters (90-psig).
-The pulse-cleaning controls are factory set to cycle once every two minutes.
+Use thread-sealing tape or pipe sealant on all compressed-air connections. - 2.
+Install a customer-supplied shut-off valve, bleedtype regulator with gauge, filter, and automatic condensate valve in the compressed-air supply line. - Set compressed-air supply pressure to a level suitable for the filters (90-psig).
+The pulse-cleaning controls are factory set to clean one or more filters every 10-seconds during a cleaning cycle.

-Compressed Air and Component Connections
+Compressed Air Installation